prayash.io

 Antelope Canyon

-The following morning, a Navajo-led tour of Antelope Canyon was on the books.
+The following morning, a Navajo-led tour of Lower Antelope Canyon was on the books.
 It was a fascinating lesson with geology and history intertwined.
 Snapping photos in the canyon is a fun exercise for the discerning artist, as you must carefully frame your shot in an ocean of contours.

 It was too windy to kayak through the canyons, so for the rest of the afternoon, we spent lounging at a viewpoint above Lake Powell, where I captured this 5-image panorama of the vista.